Jagnate/Learning-Journey-Application/README.md

 🎯Contributer:
-Jin, Yilun, Yuanchi, Yuxuan, Dan.
+Jin, Yilun, Yuanchi, Tinghan, Yuxuan, Dan.

 ## To run this code, you need:
 Start the command in the folder src